-7 Congo, Gabon, Equatorial Guinea, Algeria, Burkina Faso, Togo, Guinea Bissau, Angola, Uganda, Nigeria, Zimbabwe, Mauritania, South Sudan, Eswatini, Cote d'Ivoire, Lesotho, Zambia, Comoros, Botswana, Mozambique, Rwanda, Seychelles, Mauritius, Burundi
+7 Congo, Gabon, Equatorial Guinea, Algeria, Burkina Faso, Togo, Guinea Bissau, Angola, Uganda, Nigeria, Zimbabwe, Mauritania, South Sudan, Eswatini, Cóte d'Ivoire, Lesotho, Zambia, Comoros, Botswana, Mozambique, Rwanda, Seychelles, Mauritius, Burundi

 5.11.4.
-Role of WHO's regional office and recommendations
+Role of WHO's Regional Office and recommendations

-The regional office in collaboration with the African Union through the Africa CDC led discussions with member states on COVID-19 data standards, interoperability, prioritizing high-risk groups, data governance and sharing.
+Regional Office The in collaboration with the African Union through the Africa CDC led discussions with member states on COVID-19 data standards, interoperability, prioritizing highrisk groups, data governance and sharing.
 There is potential wider application for integration of COVID-19 vaccination into the wider national vaccination and other health programmes, coupled with data management within DHIS2.
 However, logistics and implementation at the national levels remain a challenge.
-WHO is committed to working with countries during and after the pandemic, along with national commitment and cross-sector collaboration to mitigate economic impact of pandemic on general health service delivery.
+WHO is committed to working with countries during and after the pandemic, along with national commitment and crosssector collaboration to mitigate economic impact of pandemic on general health service delivery.

 A key lesson learned is that investment in research and development for vaccine development on the continent is crucial.
-More investment is also needed in diagnostic capabilities such as laboratories to support sequencing and testing, and adopting technologies embedded in the health system for surveillance during emergencies.
+More investment is also needed in diagnostic capabilities such as laboratories to support sequencing and testing, and adopting technologies embedded the health in system for surveillance during emergencies.
 Strong public health care systems are critical to response activities and routine and acute care.